cunybpl/nycet_pnp/src/content/calculation_methodologies/cooling-tower-fans-energy-consumption.md

 This calculation is for a cooling tower with constant-speed fans.
 Measured input data is average hourly power draw (in kW) as measured by a DENT power logger for each fan in the cooling tower.

-#### Calculator(s)
+#### Calculator

 {{< downloadable_file title="Constant One or Two Speed Fan Energy using kW Data" >}}

 #### Measurements

-The calculator(s) rely on the measured data from the following measurement techniques:
+The calculator relies on the measured data from the following measurement techniques:

 {{< measurement_technique measurement_technique_id=1 >}}

 #### Methodology

-The calculator(s) use the following methodology to compute annual energy consumption of a constant speed cooling tower fan:
+The calculator uses the following methodology to compute annual energy consumption of a constant speed cooling tower fan:

 1. Total energy for each hour (Worksheet: "Step 2 Energy Calcs").
 Since the measured power value (kW) is the average for an hour, it is equivalent to the energy for the hour (<a class="glossary-link" href="/glossary#kwh"><abbr title="Kilowatt Hour">kWh</abbr></a>).